 Checking your credits

 You can check your credits via the Participant Pool system.
 Normally, the credits you have earned will be updated within 48 hours.
 Otherwise, you must email the researcher to check the credits you have earned.
-If the number of credits is not updated in 24 hours after you contact the researcher, you must: (1) fill out a Credit Correction Form, and (2) attach a photocopy of your Research Study Appointment Card for confirmation of your participation.
+If the number of credits is not updated in 24 hours after you contact the researcher, you must fill out a Credit Correction Form.
 The Participant Pool Coordinator will update the number of credits or contact you for further information.
 You have until the specified deadline to prove that the total number of credits you have earned has been incorrectly recorded.
 The Participant Pool Coordinator(s) and instructors will not change your credits after the specified deadline.
 Please plan to check your credits during the allotted time.

 Your obligations as a research participant

-To cancel an research study appointment you have made
+To cancel a research study appointment you have made